spindriftgroup/gradle-integration-test/README.md

 - The task name is integrationTest and is not modifiable
 - Sets an integrationTestRuntime dependency on the testRuntime for convenience.
+  This is optional but defaults to true and can be overridden if not required.
   Additional compile and runtime dependencies must be set in the build configuration as normal
 - Sets a dependency from the default check task on integrationTest (configurable below).
 - Sets a dependency between the integrationTest task and its related compile task and the main source compile task.